microsoft/playwright/docs/src/test-api/class-test.md

 Test annotations are displayed in the test report, and are available to a custom reporter via `TestCase.annotations` property.

-You can also add dynamic annotations by manipulating [`property: TestInfo.annotations`].
+You can also add annotations during runtime by manipulating [`property: TestInfo.annotations`].

 Learn more about [test annotations](../test-annotations.md).